vishal-dcode/ShopWise/README.md

-# TaskWise
+# ShopWise

-TaskWise is a simple shopping list application built using the Firebase Realtime Database.
+ShopWise is a simple shopping list application built using the Firebase Realtime Database.
 It allows users to add and remove items to their shopping list in real-time.

 ## Demo

-You can try out TaskWise by visiting the live demo: [CLICK HERE](https://taskwise-todo.netlify.app/)
+You can try out ShopWise by visiting the live demo: [CLICK HERE](https://taskwise-todo.netlify.app/)

 ![Preview](https://i.ibb.co/G9wDMn0/Preview.png)

 ## Contribute

-Contributions to TaskWise are always welcome!
+Contributions to ShopWise are always welcome!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository
 2. Create a new branch for your feature/bugfix (`git checkout -b my-new-feature`)